adityasrc/flowboard/README.md

 The WebSocket server needs a room's numeric database ID on every shape event.
 A 500-entry Map-based LRU eliminates repeated DB round-trips after the first lookup per room.
 The cache is in-process and resets on restart, so the first event after a restart pays the DB cost once.

 **Offline queue scoped to shape events only**
-Cursor positions are ephemeral â€” they have no meaning after the connection drops.
+Cursor positions are ephemeral - they have no meaning after the connection drops.
 Only `shape` and `delete_shape` messages are queued.
 This keeps the queue small and replay order deterministic.

 ---